tesmarishy/qubership-envgene/docs/features/cred-rotation.md

 | `parameter_key` | Mandatory | The name (key) of the parameter to be modified | None | `login` |
 | `parameter_value` | Mandatory | New value (plaintext or encrypted).
 Envgene, depending on the value of the [`crypt`](/docs/envgene-configs.md#configyml) attribute, will either decrypt, encrypt, or leave the value unchanged.
 If an encrypted value is passed, it must be encrypted with a key that Envgene can decrypt. | None | `admin`|

+A sensitive parameter can be defined within a complex parameter structure.
+In such cases during rotation, the `parameter_key` should use dot notation (e.g., `key1.key2.username`)

 ##### `CRED_ROTATION_PAYLOAD` example

 ```yaml